CodeGlassDotIO/Docs/_includes/ProfilerSettings/BasicProfilerSettingsViewExplaination.md

 - Pause at the start, Pauses the application before it ran any [not filtered](../../features/ProfilingDataFiltering) code.
 - Additional Arguments, the set of command-line arguments to use when starting the application

+Keep in mind that currently, with  [Visual Studio Solution Runtime]({{site.baseurl}}/docs/features/supportedruntimes#visual-studio-solution), additional Arguments are supplied to the Visual Studio Process (devenv.exe) process, not to the process you are debugging with Visual Studio.
+If you require CodeGlass to supply it to the debugging process let us know by filing an [issue on github](({{site.baseurl}}/docs/pages/contact.md#github)).

 ### Console Settings
 These are the [console]({{site.baseurl}}/docs/features/AttachConsole) settings that you can attach to the application if it does not have one.